 - Age: 30

-- Appearance: Short black straight hair, brown eyes, brown skin
+- Appearance: Short black straight hair with small curls on its ends, dark brown eyes, brown skin

 They despise you, and you have no idea why.
 All you know is that they wouldn’t take their eyes off you…and not for a pleasant reason (at least at first).
 But beneath all the hostility and resentment, there are certain times where you could see them giving you a semblance of respect.
 It’s faint and deeply buried, but it’s there.

 Alonzo won’t hesitate to kill for justice, as if they’re chasing something you’re not aware of.
 Maybe it’s all connected.
 Maybe you can either find out the truth on your own or break through their shields to know what they’re looking for.
 And what you did to make them loathe you.

 And maybe - just maybe - it will be the start of a meaningful relationship.

 Owen Russell (m)

 - Age: 26

 - Appearance: Short curly black hair, blue eyes, dark skin

 Owen is a resident doctor at the hospital your father built.
 Unlike most of the people living within the city, he chose to be there.
 He chose to do his job at the worst possible place, and he doesn’t even regret it (for now).
 Selfless, responsive, family-oriented.
 He’s a man of integrity, and he would place saving lives above all else.